davidixon/davidixon.github.io/books.md

 8) *The Mastermind: Drugs.
 Empire.
 Murder.
 Betrayal.* by Evan Ratliff ★★★★☆ 2/8

 9) *Little Fires Everywhere* by Celeste Ng ★★★★☆ 2/11

+10) *She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement* by Jodi Kantor & Megan Twohey ★★★★★ 2/12

 Books read in previous years [can be seen on Goodreads](https://www.goodreads.com/review/list/2753148?shelf=read).
 I'll eventually add them to this page.